Volunteer Ambassadors for Wilderness Trails

 - Foster deeper connections with Wilderness.
 Think about the first time you hiked into a capital "W" Wilderness.
 Did you recognize what made that designation unique?
 Did you understand the role Wilderness plays in our ecosystem and in our nation's legacy?
 Wilderness Stewards enrich users' experience by providing context.
 They're also there to help people who want to learn more or become advocates get connected to helpful resources.

-In 2018, Wilderness Stewards spent 6 days at the Lava Lake Trail and 3 at Beehive Basin in the Lee Metcalf Wilderness.
+In 2019, Wilderness Stewards spent six days at the Lava Lake Trail and three at Beehive Basin in the Lee Metcalf Wilderness.
 We're seeking to increase our presence on these trails and eventually expand to other trails in the Madison-Gallatin area.

 Join the Cause

-We're looking for more volunteers to become Wilderness Stewards in Spring 2019.
+We're always looking for more volunteers to become Wilderness Stewards.
 This is truly an all-ability levels volunteer opportunity.
 You can spend the day hanging out at the trailhead or hit the trail and interact with users on the go.
 Its a fun way to get outdoors while making a difference.

 If you are interested in volunteering, or have any questions, contact Roxanna at firstname.lastname@example.org.
 Please include "Wilderness Stewards inquiry" in the subject line.